Post (Björk album): Recording and production

 Björk released her previous studio album Debut in 1993.
 At that time, she had moved to London.
-The production of Debut was "long and laborious", as Björk sought to fully realise her compositional ideas from the past.
-After its release, she was free to concentrate on her present life for new musical clues for her following album.
-She contacted producer Nellee Hooper who had worked with her on her previous album.
-He refused initially, encouraging her to produce the album herself, but agreed when she insisted.
-However, Björk agreed to co-produce along with other enlisted producers; "to make it stay fresh, she had to think about other people being involved".
+The production of Debut was "long and laborious", as Björk sought to fully realise the songs she wrote from the past.
+After its release, she began to look for new ideas in the present for her next album.
+She contacted producer Nellee Hooper who had worked with her on Debut.
+He initially encouraged her to produce the album herself, but agreed when she insisted.
+Björk agreed to co-produce with other enlisted producers; "to make it stay fresh, she had to think about other people being involved".
 With Hooper's confirmation, Björk commenced work on the album in late 1994 at the Compass Point Studios in Nassau.
 The picturesque locale inspired Björk to meld the recording process with the exotic natural environment.
-Biographer Mark Pytlik writes: "The tales surrounding these recording sessions are appropriately evocative".
-For example, Rolling Stone wrote that for her vocals: "Björk extended her mic cord to a beach so she could sing to the sea".
-Additionally, the first version of "Cover Me" was recorded entirely from a nearby cave.
+For example, Björk waded into the ocean and recorded vocals while the sun set, captured by a digital recorder powered by a generator on the beach.
+The first version of "Cover Me" was recorded entirely from a cave.

-For this record, Björk incorporated shelved songs she wrote in Manchester with 808 State's Graham Massey, which had preceded the recording sessions for Debut.
-These included "Army of Me" and "The Modern Things", which had become live staples over the summer, and did not need to undergo extensive transformations at Compass Point.
-Björk explained her decision to include "Army of Me" in Post rather than Debut: "I was gonna make it as a part of Debut but for me [that album] was a more gentle energy and Post was more raw, more brutal.
-And maybe you can say that Debut was London but Post was more a little bit Manchester, a little bit Scotland, a little bit Bristol.
-So it was not so sleek.
-At that time, anything that came from London was a little bit sleek, and people from Scotland and Manchester and Bristol looked down at all things sleek, they wanted things to be raw.
-When I use the word 'sleek' I actually don't use it as a bad word, I think it worked really well on Debut, to kinda glue everything together.
-But I think on Post I was like: 'okay, I've put aside this raw energy, now I want to bring it in."
-Massey stated: "With 'Army of Me' we wanted to try something that was quite hard and techno-y.
+Björk incorporated songs she had written in Manchester with 808 State's Graham Massey before the recording of Debut.
+These included "Army of Me" and "The Modern Things", which she had performed live and did not need to be extensively changed.
+Björk said she left "Army of Me" off Debut as she felt Debut "was a more gentle energy and Post was more raw, more brutal".
+Massey said: "With 'Army of Me' we wanted to try something that was quite hard and techno-y.
 I'm not sure how she wrote those lyrics so fast but I remember that song being almost instantaneous. [...]
-We kind of knocked that off in one day and then started on 'The Modern Things' the same day and finished that the next".
+We kind of knocked that off in one day and then started on 'The Modern Things' the same day and finished that the next."